Sir Walter Bagot, 5th Baronet: Career

 Bagot was returned as a Tory Member of Parliament for Newcastle-under-Lyme at a by-election on 20 November 1724.
 He earned a reproach from his brother in law, Lord Lewisham, for his neglect of his parliamentary duties.
 At the 1727 British general election he was returned unopposed as MP for Staffordshire.
 He voted consistently against the government.
 He was returned unopposed again at the 1734 British general election.
 He made his only recorded speech on 26 February 1735, when he moved unsuccessfully for a clause to be included in the mutiny bill which would allow newly enlisted soldiers to obtain their immediate discharge if they wanted.
 In 1737 he became Trustee of the Radcliffe Library at Oxford and was granted a DCL He became founding governor of the Foundling Hospital in 1739.
 At the 1741 British general election, he was returned unopposed again as MP tor Staffordshire, but at the 1747 British general election he was returned after a fierce contest.
 His opponent petitioned but Bagot took part in a gathering to organize a subscription against the petition at the Lichfield races in September.
 This turned into a Jacobite demonstration against the Leveson Gower family who had changed their allegiance to the Whigs.

 At the 1754 British general election Bagot withdrew from Parliament in favour of his son, William who was returned at Staffordshire.
 On 30 November 1762 Bagot reluctantly agreed to stand at the Oxford University by-election at the urging of Thomas Jenner, president of Magdalen.
 He was returned as MP for Oxford University on 16 December 1762.
 His first reported vote was on 10 February 1764, which was with the Administration against repealing the cider tax.
 The only other reported vote was on 27 February 1767 which was with the Opposition on the land tax.
+He was a board member of the High Tory Loyal Brotherhood.